theQRL/theqrl.org/content/blog/2021/qrl-enqlave-update/index.md

 Back in April of 2020, we [announced](/blog/enqlave-the-quantum-safe-for-your-crypto-assets) that we've been working on project [enQlave](https://enqlave.io), which allows people to secure their assets against quantum computers natively on Ethereum.
 With enough traction, we will add support to other promising platforms with sufficiently expressive smart contracts such as Tezos, EOS, Stellar, and more.

-The first blockchain chosen is none other than **Ethereum**.

-Since then the code has matured, and later in the year [announced](/blog/last-month-at-qrl-september-2020/) that [x41 D-Sec](https://www.x41-dsec.de/) will be the external auditor to enQlave's codebase, **which we're happy to say that the audit has been completed!**
+Since then the code has matured, and later in the year we [announced](/blog/last-month-at-qrl-september-2020/) that [x41 D-Sec](https://www.x41-dsec.de/) will be the external auditor to enQlave's codebase, **which we're happy to say that the audit has been completed!**

 While enQlave *worked*, we weren't satisfied as the GAS fees we're prohibitive (\~20x the normal transaction cost) before Proof-of-Stake and further network efficiencies would make their way to Ethereum.
-Using a commit-reveal time lock scheme which utilises hashchains, we've been able to reduce these gas fees significantly.
+By using a commit-reveal time lock scheme which utilises hashchains, we've been able to reduce these gas fees significantly.

-This *will* mean another audit, which will be performed once again by x41 D-Sec and we'll announce when they commence.
+After these changes are completed and tested, there we be another audit performed by x41 D-Sec.
+Stay tuned for that!

 ## But why enQlave?